luser-dr00g/pcomb/README.md

                Operator_( env, f, #f )
     operator   Operator_( object env, fOperator *f, const char *printname );

-There are three subtypes of `operator`, a "plain" operator, a predicate, or a binary operator.
+There are three subtypes of `operator`: a "plain" operator, a predicate, or a binary operator.
 The three function types all have compatible prototypes, so for expediency all three use the same `.Operator` struct in the union object, and we rely upon "duck typing" to some degree to use the appropriate ones in appropriate places.